Skip to content

 end

 With compound, the component looks for templates in app/views/live/checkout/.
-By default, it renders app/views/live/checkout/component.html.erb.
+By default, it renders app/views/live/checkout/component.html.live.erb.

 Dynamic Templates with template_state